Acute Misfortune: Production

 The film was based on Jensen's 2015 biography of Cullen, Acute Misfortune: The Life and Death of Adam Cullen.
 The book won the 2015 Nib Literary Award as well as being shortlisted for the Walkley Book Award and the Victorian Premier's Prize for Nonfiction.
 Wright co-wrote the screenplay with Jensen.

 Authenticity was important to Wright: Henshall lost 22 kg during the making of the film, wore Cullen's clothes, painted with his paints and paintbrushes, worked closely with Cullen's assistant, and met many of Cullen's friends, caregivers, former partners and lawyers.

 Wright co-produced the film with Virginia Kay, Jamie Houge and Liz Kearney.
 Luca Capelli edited the film, Germain McMicking and Stefan Duscio were the directors of photography, Leah Popple production designer and Robert Connolly executive producer.
 Evelyn Ida Morris wrote the score.

 Release

 The film premiered at the Melbourne International Film Festival (MIFF) in August 2018, and played at the Adelaide Film Festival in October that year.
 It was also shown at the 2018 Brisbane International Film Festival and the 2019 Edinburgh International Film Festival.

-It was released in Australian cinemas in May 2019, starting with question and answer sessions at selected cinemas.
+It was released in Australian cinemas in May 2019, starting with Q&A sessions at selected cinemas.

-Critical response
+Reception

-Acute Misfortune received a five star review and was named the best Australian film of 2019 by The Guardian,.
-It was later named one of The Guardians "10 Best Australian Films of the decade 2010–2020" The Hollywood Reporter called Acute Misfortune "one of the year's most striking and accomplished directorial debuts".
+Acute Misfortune received a five-star review and was named the best Australian film of 2019 by The Guardian.
+It was later named one of The Guardians "10 Best Australian Films of the decade 2010–2020" The Hollywood Reporter called Acute Misfortune "one of the year's most striking and accomplished directorial debuts".Screen Daily called it an "overlooked gem" in their list of the Best Films of 2018.